Check Today's Price

 |19||Yes||750||14 lbs||25-year limited|

 Priced between $90 and $150, the Singer 2259 Tradition is a budget-friendly sewing machine designed to make your sewing session more efficient and comfortable.
-It is also quite user-friendly, which means that it is a great starter sewing machine for beginners that don’t want to spend a fortune on something they’re not sure how often they’re going to use.
+It is also quite user-friendly, which means that you’ll be able to easily find your way around it, no matter your level of expertise.

 While this machine lacks the traditional oversized plate that is commonly used for quilting, sewers can still use it to work with larger fabrics.
 It also comes with a carrying case equipped with a handle to help you move it around- something that can come in quite handy to users who attend sewing classes.
 It features 19 stitch designs, which are more than enough to perform from basic to more advanced sewing projects, though not as many as you’ll get with the newer model Singer 2277.
 It includes only basic functions that are exceptionally easy to navigate through, hence enabling you to fully develop your sewing skills before moving on to a more expensive and professional machine.